kcaa/kcaa/README.md

 [releases page](https://github.com/kcaa/kcaa/releases)
 and unzip it.

-Also make sure you have a Chrome with a Flash player plugin.
-You can choose Firefox as well in `tools/config` file.
+And make sure you have a [Chrome](https://www.google.com/chrome) browser.
+You can choose Firefox as well in `tools/config.bat` file (but it's not tested recently).

 Then run `tools/install.sh`.
 You are required to have a sudoer permission.